tokyoanime/stack_bricks/readme.md

 ## About

-Stack Bricks is a JavaScript game inspired from the classic game Tetris.
+Stack Bricks is a JavaScript game inspired by the classic game Tetris.

 [Play Here](https://tokyoanime.github.io/stack_bricks/)